CureSC: Moving Promising Genetic Therapies Safely into Clinical Trials

 - NHLBI researchers found that patients with VEXAS syndrome are at high risk of thrombosis, mainly venous, which can be recurrent despite use of blood thinners.

-- Researchers are conducting a clinical trial to understand whether stem cell transplants may be a curative therapy for VEXAS.
+- Researchers at NHLBI and the National Cancer Institute are conducting a clinical trial to understand whether stem cell transplants may be a curative therapy for VEXAS.

 Therapeutic Approaches to SCD